TMBL-DEV/pocketbase_flutter_demo/README.md

 this project contains a docker-compose for pocketbase.
 If you want to access the pocketbase api i would recommend setting up ngrok.
 And just use this command:

 ngrok http 0.0.0.0:8090/

+also copy the .env.example and put the correct pocketbase url in there.